Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Results

+To illustrate the practical application of Bgolearn across diverse materials-discovery scenarios, we present three representative case studies.
+The first involves the identification of maximum elastic modulus in Triply periodic minimal surface (TPMS) structures, following an active-learning workflow with iterative model updating and candidate selection.
+In contrast, the latter two examples, the discovery of an ultra-high-hardness high-entropy alloy (HEAs) and of a high-strength, high-ductility Medium-manganese (medium-Mn) steel, demonstrate single-step, BO-guided optimization, in which a single recommendation-and-validation cycle is performed.

-Triply periodic minimal surface (TPMS) structures have attracted considerable attention due to their exceptional strength-to-weight ratios and promising applications in advanced acoustic and mechanical devices.
-The geometry of TPMS structures can be defined by governing mathematical equations, and we employed a numerical framework \cite{ma5758813constraint} to evaluate the elastic modulus of a given TPMS configuration.
-Specifically, the TPMS geometry is described by
+\textbf{Bgolearn enables the discovery of maximum elastic modulus in TPMS.} Triply periodic minimal surface structures have attracted considerable attention because of their exceptional strength-to-weight ratios and their potential applications in advanced acoustic and mechanical systems.
+The geometry of a TPMS structure is governed by an implicit mathematical function, and its elastic modulus was evaluated using the numerical calculation.

-where $\alpha_1$, $\alpha_2$, $t_1$, and $t_2$ are parameters controlling the shape of the surface $f(x,y,z)$.
-The detailed formulation of the governing function is provided in Section \ref{TPMSdesigning}.
+Specifically, the TPMS geometry is represented by $f(x,y,z)=g(\alpha_1,\alpha_2,t_1,t_2)$, where $\alpha_1$, $\alpha_2$, $t_1$, and $t_2$ are geometric parameters controlling the morphology of the TPMS surface.
+The detailed mathematical formulation of the governing function is provided in Supporting Materials Section~\ref{Benchmark_function}.

-We randomly sampled the parameter space using a uniform distribution, with $\alpha_1$ and $\alpha_2$ constrained to the range $[0,1]$, and $t_1$ and $t_2$ varying within $[-0.5, 0.5]$.
-From this sampling process, 50 initial TPMS configurations were generated and labeled with their corresponding elastic moduli, as summarized in Table~\ref{tab:tpms_elasticity}.
-In addition, based on the original design space, we generated 5,000 unique TPMS structures from the $(\alpha_1, \alpha_2, t_1, t_2)$ parameter space as candidate configurations for optimization.
+To initialize the optimization process, the parameter space was uniformly sampled.
+The parameters $\alpha_1$ and $\alpha_2$ were constrained within $[0,1]$, while $t_1$ and $t_2$ varied within $[-0.5,0.5]$.
+Based on this sampling strategy, 50 initial TPMS configurations were generated and evaluated using the numerical simulation framework to obtain their corresponding elastic moduli.
+These labeled samples constituted the initial training dataset summarized in Table~\ref{tab:tpms_elasticity} (Supporting Materials Section~\ref{Data}).
+In addition, 5,000 unique TPMS configurations were randomly generated from the same parameter space to construct the candidate search pool for Bayesian optimization.

+A GB regression model was adopted as the surrogate model in Bgolearn.
+The predictive performance of the surrogate was evaluated using five-fold cross-validation on the available training dataset.
+In the first optimization iteration, the GB model achieved a cross-validation coefficient of determination of $R^2 = 0.66$.
+The EI acquisition function was subsequently used to rank the 5,000 candidate structures according to their predicted improvement over the current best elastic modulus.
+The top two candidate configurations recommended by the EI criterion were then evaluated using the numerical simulation framework, and their computed elastic moduli were added to the training dataset as newly acquired samples.
+The surrogate model was subsequently retrained using the expanded dataset, and a second optimization iteration was performed.
+After retraining, the GB model achieved a five-fold cross-validation performance of $R^2 = 0.65$.